TheThingsNetwork/docs/_content/v2-preview/uno/_quickstart.md

 ## Activate your Device
 Now that we have registered the device, we can activate the connection from our device itself.

 > Activation means that the device will use the generated App Key to negotiate session keys for further communication.
 This is also known as Over The Air Activation or OTAA.
-There's also [Activation By Personalisation](../dashboard/#personalise-device-for-abp) (ABP) where you set or generate the session keys via the dashboard and hard-code them on your device.
+There's also [Activation By Personalisation](../console/#personalise-device-for-abp) (ABP) where you set or generate the session keys via the console and hard-code them on your device.

 1. In the Arduino IDE, go back to your sketch and copy-paste the following lines just after the `#include`: